Jeddunk/Auroris/README.md

+# Auroris
-Auroris - An AS2 Club Penguin Emulator used for Club Penguin Rewritten.
+### An AS2 Club Penguin Server Emulator used in Club Penguin Rewritten.

-Supports Card Jitsu and Sled Racing.

-Licensed under GPLV3
+Open Sourced by [ncodeyx](https://github.com/ncodeyx/Auroris), written by Hagrid.

+### To Do
+- Rebuild the Database Schema
+- Improve logger
+- Abstraction